devicetree-org/devicetree-specification/source/flattened-format.rst

 To ensure the in-memory alignment of the blocks, it is sufficient to ensure that the device tree as a whole is loaded at an address aligned to the largest alignment of any of the subblocks, that is, to an 8-byte boundary.
-As described in 5.2 (Device Tree) an ePAPRcompliant boot program shall load the device tree blob at such an aligned address before passing it to the client program.
-If an ePAPR client program relocates the device tree blob in memory, it should only do so to another 8-byte aligned address.
+As described in 5.2 (Device Tree) an |spec| compliant boot program shall load the device tree blob at such an aligned address before passing it to the client program.
+If an |spec| client program relocates the device tree blob in memory, it should only do so to another 8-byte aligned address.